crtclmmnt/crtclmmnt.github.io/offerings.md

     <h5><a href="https://tally.so/r/ODAAQp">Fill out the interest form</a></h5>
   </div>
   <div class="services-content" style="flex: 1.2;">
     <p>Individual meditation instruction is for people who want to cultivate or deepen a personal practice with the support of a teacher.
-While it is possible to learn meditation on your own, having a guide who has walked the path before you can make the process clearer, less confusing, and more sustainable.</p>
+While it is possible to learn meditation on your own, having a guide who has walked the path before you can make the practice less confusing and more sustainable.</p>
-    <p>Unlike the workshop offerings, individual instruction doesn't follow a set curriculum — it's tailored to you.
-Sessions typically combine a guided meditation sit with a debrief and discussion, and the focus evolves as your practice develops.
-This offering is available to individuals and small groups of up to four people at the same rate, so feel free to bring a friend or partner.</p>
+    <p>Unlike the workshop offerings, individual instruction doesn't follow a set curriculum.
+Sessions typically combine a guided meditation sit with a debrief or discussion, and the focus evolves as your practice develops.
+This offering is available to individuals and small groups of up to four people at the same rate, so feel free to bring friends or partners.</p>
   </div>
 </div>